111ayushkhare/spring-boot-rest-api-battery/README.md

 * This is a REST API developed using "spring boot" framework in JAVA language.
 * For interaction with the Database, Spring Data JPA is used.
 * Database - MYSQL
+* Caching is enabled - Recent get requests communicates with data in cache memory avoiding repeated interaction with database

 ### Endpoints :-
 * /battery/add-info